 A Framework to Improve Cold Email Deliverability

-There are essentially 3 basic hurdles in ensuring high cold email deliverability:
+There are essentially 3 basic hurdles to ensuring high cold email deliverability:

 Hurdle 1: Don’t get reported as spam by your recipients